 Traveling by car is a lot less predictable.
 For example, it’s sometimes faster to walk crosstown than to take a cab/Uber because crosstown traffic is terrible.

-Related to New York being a subway city, know than 85 percent of Manhattan residents do not own a car.
+Relative to New York being a subway city, know than 90 percent of Manhattan residents do not own a car.
 Hence having a garage in or next to the condo building is less important.
 This is because a car is seldom used.
 If we were to drive our car out for dinner, it would take 15 minutes to find a garage, $30 an hour to park in the garage and another 30 minutes to check in/out of the garage.
-May as well just call an Uber.
+Might as well just call an Uber.

 Manhattanites who own cars use them maybe once a month, when driving out of Manhattan (which is also something Manhattanites seldom do).

-Being a finance person, I can appreciate facts and data being the great equalizer for decision making.
+Being a former Citigroup banker, I can appreciate facts and data being the great equalizer for decision making.
 Numbers don’t lie.
 For the foreign buyer, there is a lot of noise when venturing to New York to invest.
 Friends give their opinions, brokers give theirs and there is information overload on Google.